WHY0066/java_tutorial_101/README.md

 1. java code to be able to connect to AWS account
 2. In aws account, create dynamo table : student
 3. Insert student json objects to student table
-4. read student record with/without ID , return student JSON objects  //5.6 can't return student json object can't see message in log file
+4. read student record with/without ID , return student JSON objects  //5.6 can't return student json object can't see message in log file// 5.7 done
 5. Bonus: use spring boot to create API end point for READ